Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 Each switch in votes follows examination and discussion of the evidence.
 Juror #8 leads on this, showing how the trial’s assumptions don’t hold water.

-- If they accept that the women across the street saw the murder through the train windows, they have to accept it was too noisy for the man in the apartment below to have heard the argument.
+- If they accept that the woman across the street saw the murder through the train windows, they have to accept it was too noisy for the man in the apartment below to have heard the argument.

 - The man in the apartment below couldn’t have made it to the door in time to see the defendant running away.